ScratchAddons/ScratchAddons/README.md

 ### Translations

-Translations are handled by Trasifex.
+Translations are handled by Transifex.
 If you are interested in translating the extension, read [Joining the Localization Team](https://scratchaddons.com/docs/localization/joining-the-localization-team/)

 ### Documentation